moby/moby/docs/sources/reference/commandline/cli.md

     <none>                        <none>              f9f1e26352f0a3ba6a0ff68167559f64f3e21ff7ada60366e2d44a04befd1d3a   23 hours ago        1.089 GB
     tryout                        latest              2629d1fa0b81b222fca63371ca16cbf6a0772d07759ff80e8d1369b926940074   23 hours ago        131.5 MB
     <none>                        <none>              5ed6274db6ceb2397844896966ea239290555e74ef307030ebb01ff91b1914df   24 hours ago        1.089 GB

+#### Listing image digests

+Images that use the v2 or later format have a content-addressable identifier called a `digest`.
+As long as the input used to generate the image is unchanged, the digest value is predictable.
+To list image digest values, use the `--digests` flag:

+    $ sudo docker images --digests | head
+    REPOSITORY                         TAG                 DIGEST                                                                    IMAGE ID            CREATED             VIRTUAL SIZE localhost:5000/test/busybox        <none>              sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf   4986bf8c1536        9 weeks ago         2.43 MB

+When pushing or pulling to a 2.0 registry, the `push` or `pull` command output includes the image digest.
+You can `pull` using a digest value.
+You can also reference by digest in `create`, `run`, and `rmi` commands, as well as the `FROM` image reference in a Dockerfile.

 #### Filtering